Boeing: US Federal Aviation Administration calls for emergency checks | DW | 21.02.2021

-It follows an incident on Saturday involving a Boeing 777-200.
-The plane experienced engine failure, causing debris to fall on a Denver suburb.
+It follows an incident on Saturday involving a Boeing 777-200 that experienced engine failure, causing debris to fall on a Denver suburb.

-The US Federal Aviation Administration issued an emergency airworthiness directive on Sunday for Boeing 777 planes.
+Boeing 777 planes with a certain type of engine will have to undergo "immediate, stepped-up inspections," the US Federal Aviation Administration (FAA) said in an emergency airworthiness directive issued on Sunday.

 Debris from a United Airlines Boeing 777-200 passenger plane fell onto a suburb of the US city of Denver after its right engine experienced failure shortly after takeoff.